dsyer/spring-boot-memory-blog/README.md

 ## Conclusions

 The effect Spring Boot on its own has on a Java application is to use a bit more heap and non-heap memory, mostly because of extra classes it has to load.
 The difference can be quantified as roughly an extra 2MB heap and 12MB non-heap.
 In a real application that might consume many times as much for actual business purposes this is pretty insignificant.
 The difference between vanilla Spring and Spring Boot is a few MB total (neither here nor there really).
 The Spring Boot team have only just started measuring things in this level of detail so we can probably expect optimizations in the future anyway.
 When we compare memory usage for apps deployed in a single Tomcat container with the same apps deployed as independent processes, not surprisingly the single container packs the apps more densely in memory.
 The penalty for a standalone process is mainly related to non-heap usage though, which adds up to maybe 30MB per app when the number of apps is much larger than the number of containers (and less otherwise).
 We wouldn't expect this to increase as apps use more heap, so in most real apps it is not significant.
 The benefits of deploying an app as an independent process following the [twelve-factor](http://12factor.net) and Cloud Native principles outweigh the cost of using a bit more memory in our opinion.
 As a final note, we observe that the native tools in the operating system are not nearly as good as the ones provided by the JVM, when you want to inspect a process and find out about its memory usage.

+> UPDATE: with Spring Boot 1.5.9 there are some minor changes.
+More classes are loaded (6400) and the non-heap memory usage goes up (59MB total), split equally between Code Cache and Metaspace.
+The heap usage goes down by about 2MB for the fat jar and there isn't much difference for the exploded jar (there was an optimization in the Spring Boot launcher).
+The effective multiplier in the non-heap predictor has gone up to 8.5MB.

+> UPDATE: Spring Boot 2.0.0 snaphots (post M7) are showing yet higher non-heap usage (65MB total, most of the increase is Metaspace), and classes loaded (7500).
+Also more threads (26 compared to 22).
+Heap usage is up about 2MB compared to Spring Boot 1.3, and it doesn't go down when running as an exploded archive.
+The effective multiplier for the non-heap predictor is about 8MB.